bluerelay/windyquery/README.md

 ### Model
 To use Model, a **primary key** is required by the underneath table.
+A custom Model can be created by subclassing the windyquery.Model calss.
+By default, it links the model name (CamelCase) to the table name (snake_case)s with trailing a 's'.
 ```python
 # setup connection
 from windyquery import DB